 40. Tub Tim Grob

-Tub tum grob is the second of two Thai desserts that made it to CNN Travel’s list of the World’s 50 Best Desserts.
+Like mango sticky rice, tub tim grob made it to CNN Travel’s list of the World’s 50 Best Desserts.
 It’s name literally translates to “crispy rubies” which is in reference to the crunchy water chestnuts used in the dessert.

 To prepare, water chestnuts are peeled and diced before being coated with red food coloring.
 They’re then dipped in tapioca flour and boiled in water before being served in a pandan-scented coconut syrup with ice.